manlupanshan/LPPFDAB/README.md

 Use Matlab open 'MATLABStandaloneApplication.m' and add code to the '% Add your custom code here...'

 3. Use psf which obtained by simulation or real photography to generate the encoded data.
-Or you can use a Optical System with phase mask get the  encoded data, but it is really really hard to complete.
+Or you can use a Optical System with phase mask get the  encoded data, but it is a little hard to complete thousands of pictures.

 4. Prepare the train and val data